Design and Technology

 At Liberty Primary School we ensure the children develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world.
 Children have opportunities to build and apply a repertoire of knowledge, understanding and skills in order to design and make high-quality prototypes and products for a wide range of users and evaluate and test their ideas and products and the work of others.
 Children understand and apply the principles of nutrition and learn how to cook.
 Children will design and make a range of products.

-- a crucial life skill that enables pupils to feed themselves and others affordably and well, now and in later life.
+- Instil a love of cooking - a crucial life skill that enables pupils to feed themselves and others affordably and well, now and in later life.